automorph-org/automorph/docs/Quickstart.md

 // Configure JSON-RPC HTTP client to send POST requests to 'http://localhost:9000/api' val client = Default.rpcClient(new URI("http://localhost:9000/api"))

-// Create a type-safe proxy for the remote API from its API trait val remoteApi = client.bind[Api]
+// Create a type-safe proxy for the remote API from the API trait val remoteApi = client.bind[Api]

 Await.ready(for {